 9. Challenge Your Team

 Change goals often.
 Insert new metrics.
 Create evaluation programs.
 Don’t let your employees get bored.
 Challenge them with new ideas, projects or internal programs.
 You may offering a great long term package, a great salary and a comfortable working environment, but if you don’t properly challenge your employees, they’ll simply get bored.
 Boredom is not good for business.
-You can keep on top of new training opportunities and challenges for your staff by monitoring their progress via HR software or a tracking system.

 10. Unplug Them From Time To Time

 Everyone needs a break every once in a while.
 Make sure you create enough escape valves in your working environment.
 Also make sure to let them know about that.
 Especially in the early stages of a business, when the workload is bigger than you know, offering some unexpected free time gifts will have surprisingly productive effects.